Grants are gift-aid to students which do not have to be repaid. In most cases financial need is an eligibility

 who agrees to serve for at least 4 years as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves students from low-income families.
 A TEACH Grant recipient who does not complete their required teaching within a specified time frame or fails to meet certain other requirements of the TEACH Grant program will be required to repay the TEACH Grant as a direct unsubsidized loan under the William D. Ford Federal Direct Loan Program.
 The student must have the appropriate year FAFSA form filed.

 For more information visit the TEACH Grant program website at www.teachgrant.ed.gov.

 Students who are interested in applying for the TEACH grant should review and complete the TEACH Grant Information and Application.
-If after reviewing your Request for Consideration we find that you are eligible for the TEACH grant you will be directed to complete the TEACH Grant Agreement to Serve (ATS) and Entrance Counseling at www.teach-ats.ed.gov.
-After Student Financial Services receives notifcation that the student has completed the Entrance Counseling and ATS, the student will be awarded the grant, the amount being determined by grade level and credit hours.
+If after reviewinf your application we find that you are eligible for the TEACH grant you will be directed to complete the TEACH Grant Agreement to Serve (ATS) and Entrance Counseling at www.teach-ats.ed.gov.
+After Student Financial Services receives notification that the student has completed the Entrance Counseling and ATS, the student will be awarded the grant, the amount being determined by grade level and credit hours.
 Students who are awarded the TEACH Grant have 14 days to cancel the award.
 Contact the Business Office or Student Financial Services.

 If you are planning to graduate you need to complete the required TEACH Grant Exit Counseling.
 It is